nika999/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
-Practices and labs
+Practices and labs:

-unknown digit recognition - Using neural networks to recognize handwritten numbers
+1. unknown digit recognition - Using neural networks to recognize handwritten numbers

 Data: